Toward BCI-enabled Metaverse: A Joint Learning and Resource Allocation Approach: Introduction

-Toward the effort of making the digital avatars more human, a research field evolves in the intersection of neuroscience and virtual reality.
-The idea is to make the digital avatars more intelligent and more individual by using biological signals from human.
-Specifically, using brain signals is one of the most promising methods with a long history in development of Brain-Computer Interface (BCI) \cite{lotte2012}.
+Toward the effort of making intelligent digital avatars for Metaverse, a research field evolves at the intersection of neuroscience and virtual reality.
+The idea is to make digital avatars more intelligent and more individual by using biological signals from humans.
+Specifically, using brain signals is one of the most promising methods with a long history in the development of Brain-Computer Interface (BCI) \cite{lotte2012}.
 In \cite{lee2022}, an imagined speech communication system toward Metaverse is proposed.
-The electroencephalography (EEG) signals of users are analysed to predict the imagined words.
-The authors also propose a prototype for virtual assistant avatar in smart home as a potential Metaverse application.
+The electroencephalography (EEG) signals of users are analyzed to predict the imagined words.
+The authors also propose a prototype for a virtual assistant avatar in a smart home as a potential Metaverse application.
 There are several approaches toward BCI-enabled VR applications in the literature.
-In \cite{chun2016}, the authors propose BCI-based methods for navigation tasks in VR environment.
+In \cite{chun2016}, the authors propose BCI-based methods for navigation tasks in a VR environment.
 Extension of such BCI-based methods can be virtual autonomous driving \cite{qibin2009} and adaptive VR environment rendering \cite{lotte2012}.
 Although the aforementioned works achieve adequate performance for VR applications, the step toward Metaverse which usually involves tremendous computational demand and complex interactions between multiple human-like avatars and is still a big research gap.
 For example, the wired connections between the BCI devices and computing units in conventional settings in \cite{lotte2012, lee2022}, and \cite{qibin2009} might not be always feasible and available due to coverage and mobility problems \cite{saad2019}.
-Thus, the integration of BCI into cellular-based systems is a promising solution for the success of future Metaverse applications.
+Thus, the integration of BCI into cellular-based systems is a promising solution for future Metaverse applications.